nattaponra/MachineDataGenerator/README.md

 By Thitiwut Chutipongwanit

-MachineDataGenerator helps to publish MQTT message perpetually.
+MachineDataGenerator helps to publish MQTT message perpetually from multiple publishers.

 ## Prerequisites